LSG7/UnrealEngine-AI-Bridge-Door-to-isekai/docs/install/install.md

 So it requires ads to be displayed on the mobile app.
 The app only serves advertising and activation functions.

+### Dont download.
+It is now working.
+It will be ready soon
 1. Please install the app.
 - Android : https://play.google.com/store/apps/details?id=com.doortoisekai.app&pcampaignid=web_share
 - ios : https://apps.apple.com/us/app/door-to-isekai/id6751532802